ndvo/projeto-acalanto-df/README.md

 ## Let's hack it!!!

 It's time to get our hands dirty to have our e-Commerce ready to sell!

+#### In short:

+1. **Set your own products:** there's a `_products` folder.
+Replace the products with your own.
+If you need to fetch your products from an API or from a file, check the [data section](#data).
+1. **Set your own logo:** replace the `src/static/img/mylogo.png` file with your own.
+Also, replace the *favicon* files in `src/static/img/`.
+1. **Set your own theme:** if your are comfortable with CSS and TailWindCSS, go for it.
+If you aren't, check out the `tailwind.config.js` file in the root directory of the project.
+By setting these variables you can start making the website look your own.
+1. **Set your own videos:** there's a `src/_highlights` folder.
+In this Each file contains something you want to highlight.
+Add or remove de `.md` files do add or remove highlights.
+The first one will be the first video available.
+They are also used to build the Highlight section of the website.
+1. **Set your own texts:** there's a `src/_data/site.yaml` file.
+You'll find you can customize most of the site's texts there.
+You can set the navigation links, the highlight texts and display messages to your users.
+ 1. **Fetch your data on compile time:** there's a `src/_data/lorem.js` file.
+It demonstrates how to fetch data from your own API during compile time.
+This way you can have your content updated on each new deploy.

+## Want to dive deeper?

+Here are some concepts that will help you go further

+- **11ty's data:** your data can be stored however you want.
+  It may be in a database you already use, it can be provided by an API from a server you already have or, if you're starting from scratch, let me suggest you to create simple text files Markdown a file for each product.
+Don't know Markdown?
+Don't worry, you'll learn what you'll need it no more than a few minutes.
+- **11ty's templates:** your template files can most probably be written in the a templating language you are already familiar with.
+If you don't know any of them, don't worry, you can customize the templates provided in this project.
+We will use Nunjucks templating language in this project.
+It is a powerfull language and will most probably meet your needs.
+- **TailwindCSS:** creating a responsive and visually attractive website can be quite a hard task.
+There are plenty of tools out there.
+For this project we chose Tailwind.
+It focuses on allowing custom designs.
+Of course there are a lot of ready made designs out there you can simply use, but the fact is that sooner or later you'll want to tweek it and build your own custom design.
+  Tailwind is highly customizable and avoids imposing anything on you.
+- **e-commerce:** Foxy.io's hosted cart solution fits perfectly with the serverless architecture.
+It does not require you to use any particular CMS or CRM and does not require you to provide your products and prices in advance.
+It provides the payment and shopping cart solution and allows you to customize it's look and feel.

+# Example

 Here's a plan: let's first add our own products.
 In doing so we will be able to understand how we'll the store will fit our needs.
 Next we'll tweek it's look and